-Meaningful redemption allows people that complete their sentences to fully reintegrate into the economy, our communities and civil society.
+Meaningful redemption provides people that complete their sentences are fully reintegrated into the economy, our communities and civic society.
 Despite growing support for rehabilitation as a primary goal of corrections, few Americans with past convictions are afforded that opportunity, because criminal records prevent inclusion long after sentence completion.